We’re HiringShare your enjoyment and passion of feeding the birds. Help others to connect and enjoy that same enthusiasm as you do.

 - retail experience an asset but not necessary

 - ability to lift 20 lb bags of seed for our customers

 - positive, energetic, enthusiastic and willing to learn

 - flexible schedule and able to work weekends

 We provide training so you can provide informed advice about feeding the birds and our quality products.

 Stop by and talk to us or drop off a resume.

-Twenty-five birders was and heard the following fifty-six species of birds:
+Six birders saw and heard the following fifty-three species of birds: